SEARCH

 • Beads Check thrift shops for bags of glass, crystal, plastic, and wooden beads.

 • Wire The lower the gauge number, the thicker the wire.
-I use 16-20 gauge wire.
+I use 16 to 20 gauge wire.
 Quality can really vary.
 I do not like Dollar Store wire—it tends to be too flimsy.
 I try to find something that won’t snap when I twist it.
 You want it strong enough to endure wet and snowy weather but not so thick that it looks bulky.

 • Copper Wire Copper has become quite expensive these days, however, sometimes people get rid of things like old copper tubes that were used for water lines to refrigerators.
-I take them when I see them in the garbage.
+I sometimes find them in roadside garbage.
 Copper wire works great for wrapping marbles because it’s thick but flexible.

 • Adhesive Outdoor adhesives have become really good in recent years.
 I like GE Silicone II Clear Sealant and Weldbond.
 Decide whether you want to work with a caulking dispenser or squeeze tube.
 Caulking dispenser tubes tend to be much less expensive overall than squeeze tubes.